mandle420/DCS_Standalone_on_linux/README.md

 will see a black screen. you have two options from here, proceede with Wine or use Proton under Steam(Recommended for VR)

 ## Voice Chat Bug
-### NOTE: the following dosen't seem to be an issue if you use Proton(Via Steam or lutris)
+### NOTE: the following dosen't seem to always be an issue
-#### If you proceede using Wine you will have to redo this step every time you repair the game and possibly when ED updates the optionDB.lua
+#### If you proceede  you will have to redo this step every time you repair the game and possibly when ED updates the optionDB.lua
 see [Porting to Steam](#Porting-to-Steam) for using Proton(Via Steam), just skip this step

 I have a workaround for this problem however it removes the in game voice chat functionality